Contracting automorphisms and L^p-cohomology in degree one: On Gromov-hyperbolic groups

-\begin{lem} Let $H$ be a non-compact locally compact group with $H_0$ compact, endowed with a contracting action of $\Z$.
+\begin{lem} Let $H$ be a non-compact locally compact group with $H_0$ compact, endowed with a contracting action of $\mathbf{Z}$.
 Then there exists a vacuum subset which is a compact open subgroup. \end{lem} \begin{proof} Let $U$ be a compact vacuum subset and set $L=\bigcap_{k\ge 0}k\cdot U$.
 Then it is easy to check that $L$ is a compact subgroup.
-So, as $H_0$ is compact, $L$ is contained in a compact open subgroup $V$, which is necessarily a vacuum subset. \end{proof}
+So, as $H_0$ is compact, $L$ is contained in a compact open subgroup $V$ (by an easy argument; see if necessary \cite[Theorem~2]{Pey}), which is necessarily a vacuum subset. \end{proof}

 \begin{lem} Let $H$ be a non-compact locally compact group with $H_0$ compact.
-Let $S$ be a locally compact group with an action $\pi$ on $N$ by group automorphisms, and suppose that $S$ possesses a cocompact copy of $\Z$, which contracts $H$.
-Then \begin{itemize} \item $S$ has a unique homomorphism $p$ onto $\Z$, which is positive on the given copy of $\Z$, and $W=\Ker(p)$ is compact. \item there exists a compact open subgroup $\Omega$ of $H$ which is $\pi(W)$-invariant, and stable under $\pi(p^{-1}(\N))$, and for every compact subset $K$ of $N$ there exists $k$ such that $\pi(p^{-1}(\N_{\ge k}))K\subset \Omega$. \end{itemize} \end{lem} \begin{proof} Let us first check that $p$ is unique.
-Let $p$ be a surjective homomorphism $S\to\Z$.
-As $S$ contains a cocompact copy of $\Z$, $W=\Ker(p)$ has to be compact and is thus determined as the unique maximal normal compact subgroup of $S$.
+Let $S$ be a locally compact group with an action $\pi$ on $H$ by group automorphisms, and suppose that $S$ possesses a cocompact copy of $\mathbf{Z}$, which contracts $H$.
+Then \begin{itemize} \item $S$ has a unique homomorphism $p$ onto $\mathbf{Z}$, which is positive on the given copy of $\mathbf{Z}$, and $W=\textnormal{Ker}(p)$ is compact. \item there exists a compact open subgroup $\Omega$ of $H$ which is $\pi(W)$-invariant, and stable under $\pi(p^{-1}(\mathbf{N}))$, and for every compact subset $K$ of $H$ there exists $k$ such that $\pi(p^{-1}(\mathbf{N}_{\ge k}))K\subset \Omega$. \end{itemize} \end{lem} \begin{proof} Let us first check that $p$ is unique.
+Let $p$ be a surjective homomorphism $S\to\mathbf{Z}$.
+As $S$ contains a cocompact copy of $\mathbf{Z}$, $W=\textnormal{Ker}(p)$ has to be compact and is thus determined as the unique maximal normal compact subgroup of $S$.
 This gives only two possibilities for $p$, and uniqueness follows from the the positivity assumption.